XPaladiumyX/EnchantReduction/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-no-red.svg)](https://bitbucket.org/lbesson/ansi-colors)
 [![Website](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://skyxnetwork.net)
 # Overview
 EnchantReduction is a lightweight Minecraft plugin designed for Spigot 1.20-1.20.1 servers.
 It adds essential permissions.
 The plugin is tailored for server owners looking for a simple solution to enhance gameplay without requiring additional dependencies.
 However, this plugin is not actively maintained for other developers or server owners.

+**Okay But What Does This Plugin?**
-It reduced the experience cost for any items defined by a permission in an avil.
+It reduce the experience cost for any items in an anvil defined by a permission via a permission manager plugin.
+*Kind of pretty useful to disable the xp cost of every repairs/anvil-recipes or to make perks.*

 ## Features
-  - Permissions Management: Fine-grained control over who can access each command.
+  - Permissions Management: Allows you to set skyxnetwork.enchantreduction.NUMBER on any player/groups wich reduce the exp cost by the NUMBER defined in the permission.
   - Simple Configuration: Easy to set up and adapt for your server.
+  - No Lags Of Course!

 **Permissions**
 skyxnetwork.enchantreduction.* : Grants full XP reduction.